Introduction

 Die nests should be considered a crucial element of the wire crimping process.
 Used widely in metalwork, there are various dies available for use with crimping tools.
 Selecting the right die nest for the job is important to optimize safety, reliability and functionality.
 When using wire crimping tools, you can switch from one die to another or use multiple dies to ensure that you have the best tools for the specific application.
 High-quality crimping dies create strong crimps with no risk of damaging the terminal insulation material or the barrel.

-How to choose the right die nest for the job
+How to choose the right die nest for the crimping tool

 Understanding what different types of die nests do is essential for choosing the right die for the job.
 As wire crimping is used widely across industries, offering a diverse range of applications, there are options available for every type of job.
 Knowing which dies and crimping tools to use will help to enhance results and performance and guarantee safety.